HomeBlog › Track Day Cost

 Tires are where your cost model breaks if you are not tracking carefully.
 You do not buy tires every event, so they feel optional — until you look at the season total.

-Popular choices for HPDE and time trial:
+Popular choices for HPDE and time trial, using typical sport-compact sizing as the planning reference:

-In our 7-event season, 4 events included a tire purchase.
+In the example season, 4 events included a tire purchase.
 The range was $150 (one new tire, front replacement at Summit Point) to $480 (full new set at VIR).
 Season tire total: $1,040, or $149 amortized per event.

 Brakes ($0–$300 per event)